wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 3. After your application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring metrics, histograms, and trace data.

 **Note:** When you use the custom setup option, we do not automatically set up the SDK for the Java Virtual Machine (JVM).
-You must set up each SDK you want individually.
+You must set up each selected SDK individually.

 ## SDKs for Instrumenting Java Applications